IDMNYU/IdeationPrototyping_LadyK/schedule.md

             <li> Show Your Work </li>
         </ul>
     <li>Do:</li>
-    <li> <a href = "Midterm.md"> Identify the topic you wish to you persue for your Core Project.</a> Start researching it by finding 2 sources (traditional sources).
-Identify them, and write a short blurb on the value of that resource towards your project (this is the start of your annotated bibliography).
-Review The Pocket Universal Methods of Design, found in the Slack #resources.
-Do you see any prompts that could bring you more knowledge about your Core project?
-Write a short reflection about it.
-Post this work under "Core Project." </li>
+    <li> <a href = "Midterm.md"> Identify the topic you wish to you persue for your Core Project.</a> Start researching it by finding 3 sources (traditional sources).
+Identify them, and write a short blurb on the value of that resource towards your project (this is the start of your annotated bibliography). </li>
     <li> Write a short reflection about the divergent thinking exercises in class.
 Share your list of paper clip idea from your group as well as your sentences.</li>
          <li><a href ="Time_Management_System.md">Time Management System: Time Block & Task Management </a>Try this out for 2-3 days and write a reflection of how it went.
 Post under "Time Management"</li>
     <li> Constant Input/Constant Ouput.
 Do the next steps in your Constant I/O project.
 Post a reflection of your progress under "Constant I/O"</li>